emoon/minifb/README.md

 <canvas id="my_app" style="width: 640px; height: 480px">
 ````

+If not already set, the backend will also set a handfull of CSS styles on the canvas that are good defaults for pixel graphics.

+* `image-rendering: pixelated`
+* `user-select: none`
+* `border: none`
+* `outline-style: none`;

 # How to add it to your project

 First add this **repository as a submodule** in your dependencies folder.
 Something like `dependencies/`: